-- Cases should be submitted in chronological order. - The diary must be able to be viewed on one page when reading from left to right (landscape). - Cases can be collected from up to 12 months prior to the date of enrolment on the CertAVP programme.
+- Cases (canine and feline medicine only) should be submitted in chronological order. - The diary must be able to be viewed on one page when reading from left to right (landscape). - Cases can be collected from up to 12 months prior to the date of enrolment on the CertAVP programme.
 Please note that the learning involved in studying for a C module should enhance your case management, therefore if all cases are selected from the period prior to enrolment this might adversely affect the quality of the diary. - We encourage you to ensure that you have a roughly equal breakdown of cases across all of the topics included in the module.
-To assist you with this process, we strongly recommend that you include a column in your case diary that indicates which 'category' you consider the case falls under (See page 3). - We encourage the use of abbreviations where appropriate (e.g. UA for urinalysis, U/S for ultrasound) but you must include a key to your abbreviations.
-Please also include a key for exactly which diagnostic tests have been included in each e.g. UA; urinalysis (includes specific gravity, dipstick and sediment examination) or faecal; faecal parasitology (includes egg count, giardia and cryptosporidium unless otherwise stated). - We strongly advise that you record potential cases directly into a spreadsheet as you go along, as soon as you have enrolled onto the C-SAM modules.
-This will save you a lot of time nearer to the submission date.
-Any unwanted cases can easily be removed. - Try to avoid including cases when the management was predominantly surgical with minimal medical investigation or management. - Whilst the case diary is meant to be a brief summary of the case, do include detail where needed.
+To assist you with this process, we strongly recommend that you include a column in your case diary that indicates which 'category' you consider the case falls under.
+As a rough guide, we expect to see a minimum of 8 cases within each of the 4 module topics.
+Case diaries that are lacking in cases in one or more topics may not meet the criteria to pass. - We encourage the use of abbreviations where appropriate (e.g. UA for urinalysis, U/S for ultrasound) but you must include a key to your abbreviations.
+Please also include a key for exactly which diagnostic tests have been included in each e.g. UA; urinalysis (includes specific gravity, dipstick and sediment examination) or faecal; faecal parasitology (includes egg count, giardia and cryptosporidium unless otherwise stated). - We strongly advise that you record potential cases directly into a spreadsheet as you go along.
+This will save you a lot of time nearer to the submission date, and any unwanted cases can easily be removed. - Try to avoid including cases when the management was predominantly surgical with minimal medical investigation or management. - Whilst the case diary is meant to be a brief summary of the case, do include detail where needed.
 If physical examination was normal then state 'normal PE' for example.
 Bear in mind what minimum information the examiner requires when assessing a case presented in this format. - The diary should be written using scientific terminology e.g. fluid therapy rather than 'iv drip'.
-Using this example it would be even better to state 'crystalloid intravenous fluid therapy'. - The three cases that you choose to write up as case reports are eligible to be included in the case diary. - Cases that have already been submitted for any other examination or assessment are not eligible to be used in the CertAVP. - Only include examples of canine and feline medicine in your case diary.
+Using this example it would be even better to state 'crystalloid intravenous fluid therapy'. - The three cases that you choose to write up as case reports are eligible to be included in the case diary. - Cases that have already been submitted for any other examination or assessment are not eligible to be used in the CertAVP.